It’s 2021 and China’s population sits comfortably at 1.4 billion people and there are more than 1 billion Chinese social media users.

 2. Sina Weibo

-Weibo is a microblogging site and application that can be thought of as something between Twitter and Facebook.
-Unlike WeChat, it is most used by a younger, more urban population and contains much more informational and trending content.
+Weibo is a micro-blogging site and app.
+It is a combination of Twitter and Instagram.
+Compared to WeChat, it is most used by a younger, more urban population.
+Plus, it contains much more informational and trending content.
 This is an open platform that utilizes hashtags.

 A big draw for businesses is that Weibo allows businesses to set up official, verified accounts to interact with users.
 Find out more about Sina Weibo in this fresh blog article.